lgmorand/workshop-aca/CONTRIBUTING.md

 the rights to use your contribution.
 For details, visit https://cla.microsoft.com.

  Please fork and branch off `staging`, then submit a Pull Request against `staging`.
- If you want your name to show up in the [contributors](http://aroworkshop.io/#contributors), please add your GitHub username to `_entries/99 Contributors.md` in alphabetical order.
+ If you want your name to show up, please add your GitHub username to `_entries/99 Contributors.md` in alphabetical order.

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions